Andy Ruiz Jr vs Derek Chisora clash in the making

 Scott Gilfoid

-Dereck Chisora could soon feature in a big fight against former IBF/WBA/WBO heavyweight champion Andy Ruiz Jr.
+Derek Chisora could soon feature in a big fight against former IBF/WBA/WBO heavyweight champion Andy Ruiz Jr.

 Eddie Hearn says he has made an official offer to Premier Boxing Champions (PBC), Ruiz’s management, to face Chisora, reports James R Falcone on the website notyetonline.com on Monday.